Gemstone Spotlight: Peridot

 • Store peridot separately from harder gems like diamonds, sapphires, and rubies to prevent surface scratches.

-Treat your peridot pieces as you would any ancient talisman: with reverence and care, honoring both the craftsmanship and the earth from which they came.
+Treat your peridot pieces as you would any ancient talisman; with reverence and care, honoring both the craftsmanship and the earth from which they came.

 Peridot Jewelry